 It goes without saying that parents want the best possible education for their children.
 So what happens if, after your divorce, you or your spouse wishes to have your child enroll in a different school district?

-At Gormley and Johnson Law Offices, PLC, we can answer that question and help you work through your family law issue.
+At Gormley Law Offices, PLC, we can answer that question and help you work through your family law issue.
 We represent both mothers and fathers in these matters, and work to come up with an amicable solution for our clients.

 Changing School Districts In Michigan

 The issues surrounding school choice depend on the question of custody.
 If you have joint legal custody, major educational decisions must be made jointly.
 However, parents often don’t see eye to eye on these matters.